rokubun/jason-docs/docs/manual.md

 on a best-effort basis, and attempts to run these [processing strategies](../strategies) in the following prioritized order:

-- _PPK_, Jason computes a coarse estimate of the rover position using _SPP_ in order to have a rough estimate of the receiver position and be able to automatically select the closest base station from the set of [stations continuously monitored by Jason](https://jason.rokubun.cat/#!/login#coverage).
+- _Post Processed Kinematic (PPK)_, Jason computes a coarse estimate of the rover position using _SPP_ in order to have a rough estimate of the receiver position and be able to automatically select the closest base station from the set of [stations continuously monitored by Jason](https://jason.rokubun.cat/#!/login#coverage).
   If a nearby station is found (less than a certain baseline), then the corresponding RINEX data is downloaded in order to perform differential positioning.
 Alike, if you provide Jason with a base station measurements file, it will undergo _PPK_ technique processing.
-- _PPP_, if no reference data is found, Jason will attempt PPP if the precise orbits and clocks for the day to be processed are found and the input data is multi-frequency.
+- _Precise Point Positioning (PPP)_, if no nearby base station is found, Jason will attempt PPP if the precise orbits and clocks for the day to be processed are found and the input data is multi-frequency.
-- _SPP_, if _PPP_ failed, the data processed using the broadcast orbits and clocks will be delivered.
+- _Single Point Positioning (SPP)_, if _PPP_ failed, the data processed using the broadcast orbits and clocks will be delivered.

 ## Supported formats